Nepali Tara

 Since its inception, it has completed three seasons.
 The first season was held in 2005, the second in 2007 and the third in 2014-2015.

 The progress of contestants is based on a panel of judges who are renowned personalities in the Nepali music scene as well as audience voting through mobile phone short messages (SMS).
 Prominent judges feature singer Deepak Lama, Deepak Bajracharya and Bimala Rai, and musicians Aalok Shree' singer Ram Krishna Dhakal, musician Suresh Adhikari and Ram Thapa.
 The seasons were hosted by Brazesh Khanal who was also the creative head of the first season, Ritu Ramdam, Satya Swaroop Acharya in the second season and Santosh Lama and Dharmendra Sewan in the third season.

-The winner of the first season was Deepak Lama from Tatopani-01, Sindhupalchowk, second season winner was Santosh Lama, and Pratap Lama won the third season.
+The winner of the first season was Deepak Limbu from Tatopani-01, second season winner was Santosh Lama, and Pratap Lama won the third season.

 Seasons

 Season 1

 The first season of Nepali Tara was held in 2005.
 It was conceived and executed by Brazesh Khanal, as the creative head who also hosted the program.
 It became immensely popular with the Nepali Television audience.

 Deepak Limbu won the first title of Nepali Tara, Dharmendra Sewan and Rupak Dotel were the first runner-up and second runner- up.
 Indira Joshi was also first introduced by Nepali Tara season 1, she is also a judge in Nepal Idol season 1.